inimino/js-intro-exercises/exercises/004-weather.md

 Don't be afraid to play with the API itself a bit and see what kind of data you can get, and then build a UI around what you find.

-Congratulations, you've now built your first complete and useful app with React!
+Congratulations, you've now built a complete and useful app from scratch with React!

 Happy forecasting!